cloudspannerecosystem/cassandra-to-spanner-proxy/README.md

 - [Frequently Asked Questions](./docs/faq.md)
 ## When to use cassandra-to-spanner-proxy ?

 `cassandra-to-spanner-proxy`  enables applications that are currently using Apache Cassandra or DataStax Enterprise (DSE) and would like to switch to use Cloud Spanner.
-This Proxy Adaptor can be used as Plug-N-Play for the Client Application without the need of any code changes in the Client Application.
+This Proxy Adapter can be used as Plug-N-Play for the Client Application without the need of any code changes in the Client Application.

 ## Prerequisites